CSLewin/APBW/mess/Combat Procedure.md

 An actor's defense value adds to the momentum cost of attempting to Strike them.
 - *Maissa strikes at a subterranean turtle knight.
 The turtle knight has a Defense of 2; normally, Maissa's strike would cost 4 momentum, but the knight's Defense of 2 raises the cost to 4 + 2  = 6 momentum.*

+Striking to Disable: If you want to merely knock out or disable your target, your Strike costs one additional momentum due to the difficulty of pulling your punches.
+You must declare your intent to Strike to Disable before paying the momentum cost and learning the result of your blow.
+If you didn't pay the extra momentum cost and your Strike removes your target's final hit, they're slain despite your best intentions.
+Combat is dangerous.

 ### Move
 Change your distance relative to something and/or someone else.